AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 The AGLDWG notes item registration as both commonplace for shared government resources (viz. registration of datasets within [data.gov.au](https:data.gov.au)) and also for URI-based identifiers (viz. [purl.org](http://purl.org) and [w3id.org](https://w3id.org/)).

-The AGLDWG requires all allocated URIs to be registered with the group and provides guidance below on what types of URIs may be registration, what the process for registration is and what information is required for registration.
+The AGLDWG requires all allocated URIs to be registered with the group and provides guidance below on what types of URIs may be registered, what the process for registration is and what information is required for registration.

 ## 4. <a id="URIAllocationTypes"></a>URI Allocation Types
-Presently the AGLDWG recognises *at least* four types of URI that may be registered using `linked.data.gov.au`:
+Presently the AGLDWG recognises *at least* four types of URIs that may be registered using `linked.data.gov.au`:

 1. Dataset
 2. Definitional Resource